 How is public art in Singapore?

-If you're interested in making or facilitating public art in Finland, do follow the website of Prosenttiperiaate.fi, (Percentage for Art in Finland) as well as the site by Ympäristötaiteen Säätiö (Foundation for Public Art in Finland).
-Both provide lots of relevant material and info, such as the Handbook of Persentage for art in Finland - this one: Prosenttiperiaatteen käsikirja taiteilijalle / Prosenttiperiaatteen käsikirja tilaajalle
+If you're interested in making or facilitating public art in Finland, do follow the website of Prosenttiperiaate.fi, (Percentage for Art in Finland) as it provides lots of relevant material and info, such as the Handbook of Percentage for art in Finland - this one: Prosenttiperiaatteen käsikirja taiteilijalle / Prosenttiperiaatteen käsikirja tilaajalle.